control-freak-ide/misc/Parameter.md

 #### Operations

-Method *CheckClass* Virtual added for Fixed Size parameter support
+Method *CheckClass* Virtual added for Fixed Size parameter support.

 Method *GetCFContext* Returns a pointer to the owner CFContext

-Method *GetClassID* Returns the Class Identifier for this object
+Method *GetClassID* Returns the Class Identifier for this object.

-Method *GetID* Returns the Identifier for this object
+Method *GetID* Returns the Identifier for this object.

 <hr/>
 Method *GetMemoryOccupation* Returns the size taken by this object and its data in memory.

 #### Owner

-Method *GetOwner* Gets the owner of the output parameter
+Method *GetOwner* Gets the owner of the output parameter.

-Virtual *Method* SetOwner Sets the owner of the output parameter
+Virtual *Method* SetOwner Sets the owner of the output parameter.

 #### Parameter Type